-We usually have two or more of the following grass hays bought from local feed stores available:
+We usually have the following grass hays bought from local feed stores available:

 - orchard grass

-Rabbit-safe vegetables that we usually feed the rabbits include spring mix, parsley, cilantro, dandelion leaves, baby arugula, kale, bok choy, lettuce (romaine, red, green), broccoli, and spinach.
+Rabbit-safe vegetables that we usually feed the rabbits include spring mix, parsley, and cilantro.
+We may also feed dandelion leaves, baby arugula, kale, bok choy, lettuce (romaine, red, green), broccoli, and spinach occasionally.
 Please note on your boarding contract if any of the above should not be fed to your rabbits.

 Litter boxes will be changed regularly as appropriate.
 Hay is topped off at least twice daily - once in the morning and once at night.
 Pens will generally be cleaned or replaced once a week or as necessary.

 Enclosure areas are cleaned between boarded clients with vinegar to eliminate scents and REScue disinfectant to reduce risks of RHDV2 and other possible disease transmission.

 Depending on the issue we notice, we may contact you to ask if this was already observed at home before the rabbits were dropped off.
 If it is a non-urgent issue (e.g. sneezing, excessive scratching, excessive cecotropes or soft stools, food pickiness, body condition, minor scuffles between bonded rabbits), we will bring it up if contacted for an update during their stay or upon pick-up to make sure that you are aware that a veterinary checkup may be warranted.